Next Neighborhood North: Downtown Sausalito (Ferry Pier)

 When rail yards were built in the 1870’s next to the Bay, near where the Ferry pier is today, this Promenade that draws visitors from all over the world was already “the road north to San Rafael” from Sausalito.
 Strange as it sounds now, 100 years ago San Rafael and Sausalito were the two largest cities in Marin County!
 The coming of the railhead to connect to the Ferries from San Francisco spurred the growth of “New Town” along Caledonia St., with the Promenade lying at the base of “The Hill” as the route north from Old Town, the original neighborhood of Sausalito.
 Check out the resources at the Sausalito Historical Society for more information.

 The center area of the Promenade, where the Sea Lion Statue now stands, was at one time called Hearst Point, since William Randolph Hearst had built a mansion on the hill above it.

 Princess St., which divides the Bridgeway Promenade from Downtown Sausalito and the Ferry pier, was originally named after the ferry steamer “Princess”, which local businessmen operated from a pier near the foot of Princess St. starting in 1868.

 In fact, from the beginnings of Sausalito until the opening of the Golden Gate Bridge in 1937, our major thoroughfare was called Water Street.
 The name was changed to Bridgeway since, as we all know, it’s the way we go to the Golden Gate Bridge!

-Note: Although this area represents what was traditionally a "promenade," a popular term in the 19th and 20th centuries for a wide shoreline walkway, the term "Bridgeway Promenade" is not historical in Sausalito.
-We created the name in 2008 to distinguish between this part of the downtown area and the very different area north of Princess St., and it's gradually come ionto use around the City.
+Note: Although this area represents what was traditionally a “promenade,” a popular term in the 19th and 20th centuries for a wide shoreline walkway, the term “Bridgeway Promenade” does not date back to the early history of Sausalito.
+We created the name in 2008 to distinguish between this part of the downtown area and the very different area north of Princess St., and it’s gradually come into use around the City.